madrilene/eleventy-excellent/src/posts/daily/hot-fudge-sunday-for-2024-11-24.md

 ---
 title: "🌶️ Hot Fudge Sunday for 2024-11-24"
+permalink: "/archive/hot-fudge-sunday-for-2024-11-24/"
-description: "Excited to share my new role at NexusTek and recap this week's market insights and hot takes!"
+description: "Excited to share my new role at NexusTek and recap this week&#39;s market insights and hot takes!"
 date: 2024-11-24 21:20:00+00:00
 ---